top of page

 A picky eater girl making an angry face while sitting with a plate of food in front of her

 If your child insists on eating the same food every single day and then suddenly refuses it altogether, you might be dealing with a food jag.
-Food jags are common in young children, especially in those with autism or sensory sensitivities.
-While they can be frustrating, understanding why they happen and how to handle them can help you navigate this phase with less stress and more confidence.
+Food jags are common in toddlers, preschoolers, and kids with autism or sensory sensitivities.
+While they can be frustrating, understanding why food jags happen and how to handle them can help you navigate this phase with less stress and more confidence.

 What Is a Food Jag?

-A food jag happens when a child wants to eat the same food prepared the same way over and over again.
-Then, without warning, they reject that food completely.
-For example, your child might love peanut butter sandwiches for weeks, but one day, they refuse to eat them at all.
+A food jag happens when a child wants to eat the same food prepared the exact same way over and over again—until suddenly, they refuse that food completely.
+For example, your child might happily eat peanut butter sandwiches for weeks, but one day, they push the plate away and never want them again.

 Why Do Food Jags Happen?